HKUST-OCTAD-LAB/AirTrafficSim/docs/development/guide.md

 # Development guide

-AirTrafficSim is published on [GitHub](https://github.com/HKUST-OCTAD-LAB/AirTrafficSim) under [GPL-3.0 license](https://github.com/HKUST-OCTAD-LAB/AirTrafficSim/blob/main/LICENSE).
+AirTrafficSim is published on [GitHub](https://github.com/HKUST-OCTAD-LAB/AirTrafficSim) under [GPL-3.0 license](https://github.com/HKUST-OCTAD-LAB/AirTrafficSim/blob/main/LICENSE) for the legacy code, and [MIT license](https://github.com/HKUST-OCTAD-LAB/AirTrafficSim/blob/dev/airtrafficsim/experimental/LICENSE) for code contained under the `experimental` directory.
 We welcome everyone interested to contribute to this project by reporting bugs, providing suggestions, and participating in development.

 ## Progress